Pesto Shrimp Pasta

 Overhead view of a bowl full of pesto shrimp pasta with a black fork in the middle

-A smaller sized shrimp works best for this recipe so you get more shrimp pieces throughout the pasta.
-If you check your package of shrimp you’ll see a number range specifying the number of shrimp per pound.
+1. A smaller-sized shrimp works best for this recipe, and they also often work out cheaper than larger shrimp.
+If you check your package, you’ll see a number range specifying the number of shrimp per pound.
 The higher the number, the smaller the shrimp (more shrimp per pound).
-The shrimp I used were 41-60 size, or 41-60 shrimp per pound.
+The shrimp I used were 41-60 size or 41-60 shrimp per pound.

-You can purchase your shrimp with or without the shell and tail, but you’ll want to remove the shell and tail before cooking.
-You can leave the tail on, but I find that tail-on shrimp is more difficult to eat in a dish like pasta because you have to stop and remove the tail with every bite.
+2. You can purchase your shrimp with or without the shell and tail, but you’ll want to remove the shell and tail before cooking.
+Shell and tail-on shrimp are often cheaper than peeled and tail-off shrimp, and they’re very simple to peel.
+You can leave the tail on, but I find that tail-on shrimp is more difficult to eat in this recipe because you have to stop and remove the tail with every bite.

-This recipe is written for raw (frozen or fresh) shrimp, but you can use pre-cooked shrimp if that’s what you have available.
-To use pre-cooked shrimp, simply add them into the pasta at the end.
+3. This recipe is written for raw (frozen or fresh) shrimp.
+Frozen often works out cheaper, so that’s what I use.
+You can also use pre-cooked shrimp if you get a really great deal.
+To use pre-cooked shrimp, simply add them to the pasta at the end.

 Share this recipe